Sverre Fehn: Life

 At the age of 34, Fehn gained international recognition for his design of the Norwegian Pavilion at the 1958 Brussels World Exhibition.
-In the 1960s he produced two works that have remained highlights in his career: the Nordic Pavilion at the Venice Biennale (1962) and the Hedmark Museum in Hamar (1967–79).
-Other notable works include the Norwegian Glacier Museum at Fjærland (1991-2002) and the National Museum of Art, Architecture and Design in Oslo (2003–08).
+In the 1960s, he produced two works that have remained highlights in his career: the Nordic Pavilion at the Venice Biennale (1962) and the Hedmark Museum in Hamar (1967–79).
+Other notable works include the Norwegian Glacier Museum at Fjærland (1991–2002) and the National Museum of Art, Architecture and Design in Oslo (2003–08).

-He was a professor at Oslo's School of Architecture from 1971 to 1995 and principal from 1986–1989.
+He was a professor at Oslo's School of Architecture from 1971 to 1995 and principal from 1986 to 1989.

-He additionally lectured throughout Europe including at Paris, Stuttgart and Barcelona.
+He additionally lectured throughout Europe, including at Paris, Stuttgart and Barcelona.
 He also lectured in the United States at the Cranbrook Academy of Art in Bloomfield Hills, Michigan, Cooper Union in New York City and Massachusetts Institute of Technology in Boston.

 Projects

 Fehn designed over 100 buildings.
 Some of the most notable are: